Creation of the Foundation

 Campaign 2023: Knowing and sharing knowledge about the biodiversity of coastal wetlands to better preserve it

-In addition to the financial leverage effect on the projects it supports, the setec Foundation aims to measure the social, societal and environmental impact of its action.
-The next few months will be used to define the methodology for this evaluation.
+In addition to the financial leverage effect on the projects it supports, the setec Foundation measured the social, societal and environmental impact of its action.

 Gouvernance of the setec Foundation